dedesundara/wp-installer-2/readme.md

 # WordPress Installer
 ---------------------------------------

-This bash script will fetch the latest WordPress and setup wp-config.
-It also installs some plugins.
+> This bash script will fetch the latest WordPress and setup wp-config.
+It also adds Swedish translation files and installs some plugins.

 ## Installation
 ---------------------------------------